 * Deceased human beings whose death was brought about through suicide, accident, or murder and are thus currently stuck in Kama Loka.
 If during their preceding lifetime they had particular spiritual, religious, or metaphysical interests they may feel inclined to try to promulgate these on Earth through a medium/channel.
 Their teachings and ideologies may be entirely mistaken but naturally they believe that they are correct.
 Such excarnate entities often speak with an air of forceful authority or adopt important sounding names or personas in order to get people on the physical plane to give more attention and credence to what they have to say.
 Thus, the hypothetical “Ra-Ra-Om of the Pleiades” with all his theories of “astro-chakra electromagnetics” may in fact be a John Jones, late of Los Angeles, who wants people to pay attention to the various theories and ideas which he had during his lifetime which was cut short 30 years previously when he was killed at his home by intruders.
 Other deceased human beings trapped in the Kama Loka (which we can call the astral plane) may simply wish to deceive and delude people on Earth and to wreak havoc and mischief.
 Any of these types may also wish to use their channel as a means of enabling them to gratify certain desires and appetites which they would otherwise be unable to do, such as in the case of a famous and now deceased female channel who would often find herself seized with the uncontrollable urge to start smoking and drinking and eating certain types of meat whenever channelling a particular entity, with whom she had initially come in contact through a ouija board session.

-* Elemental beings, such as certain types of nature spirit, who may find it entertaining to animate and vitalise the thought forms of the channeller and thus make it seem as if the Ascended Masters or Archangels, etc. that he or she believes in and has been thinking about, are now actually communicating with and through him or her.
+* Elemental beings, such as certain types of “nature spirit,” who may find it entertaining to animate and vitalise the thought forms of the channeller and thus make it seem as if the Ascended Masters or Archangels, etc. that he or she believes in and has been thinking about, are now actually communicating with and through him or her.
 There is also a particular advanced group of elementals, termed the “Star Rishis” by H. P. Blavatsky, who deliberately pose as high spiritual beings and give “dazzling experiences” to mediums and channellers so as to get their attention and co-operation.

-* Evil human beings, possibly belonging to what has been called the Dark Brotherhood or Black Lodge or “Brothers of the Shadow,” whose intention is simply to destroy the usefulness and potential benefit that spiritual people can bring to the world and to deceive, to delude, and to divert people’s attention away from solid spiritual truth and into the chaotic realms of sheer fantasy and fiction.
-Such beings as these will use anyone they can – and especially voluntary victims – to fulfill their aims and will have no qualms about passing themselves off as holy Masters, archangels, or even as Buddha himself!
+* Evil human beings, in some cases belonging to what has been called the Dark Brotherhood or Black Lodge or “Brothers of the Shadow,” whose intention is simply to destroy the usefulness and potential benefit that spiritual people can bring to the world and to deceive, to delude, and to divert people’s attention away from solid spiritual truth and into the chaotic realms of sheer fantasy and fiction.
+Such beings as these will use anyone they can – and especially voluntary victims – to fulfil their aims and will have no qualms about passing themselves off as holy Masters, archangels, or as Buddha himself!

 “We must ask seriously, can that be possible whatever channellers say?
 We have to bear in mind the suspect nature of the channelled transmissions.
 Somewhere the Masters gave us a sign which, they said, would be included in any genuine message received from them.
 This became necessary because, even during H.P.B.’s life, many spurious messages from Masters were broadcast.
 Could we not reasonably ask that the channellers give us this sign if they are really in touch with these Masters who must know it as they gave it specifically to prevent spurious messages in their name?